aces/Loris-MRI/docs/01-Introduction.md

 The output of the main key steps in the insertion progress can also be consulted
 through:
  - the LORIS DICOM Archive module for successfully archived DICOM datasets`*`
- - the Imaging Browser module for MINC files (generated from DICOM or HRRT ECAT7 files) that pass the study-defined MRI protocol`*`
+ - the Imaging Browser module for MINC or NIfTI files (generated from DICOM or HRRT ECAT7 files) that pass the study-defined MRI protocol`*`
- - BrainBrowser using 3D or 4D navigation of these MINC files.
-More details on BrainBrowser's capabilities can be found [here.][5]
+ - BrainBrowser using 3D or 4D navigation of these MINC or NIfTI files.
+More details on BrainBrowser's capabilities can be found [here.][6]

 `*` Please note that all acquisitions are included in the DICOM archival step.
-However, specific acquisitions (such as `localizers` or `scouts`) can be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC conversion by specifying them in the `excluded_series_description` field of the Config module (under the Imaging Pipeline section).
-Note that what the series descriptions entered in that Config field need to be an exact match of the series description DICOM field.
+However, specific acquisitions (such as `localizers` or `scouts`) can be excluded from the steps of the pipeline that start at, and follow the DICOM to MINC (or DICOM to NIfTI) conversion by specifying them in the `excluded_series_description` field of the Config module (under the Imaging Pipeline section).
+Note that the series descriptions entered in that Config field need to be an exact match of the series description DICOM field.

 ### 1.3 LORIS-MRI extension: BIDS data insertion

 The following BIDS datasets can be imported into LORIS using insertion scripts that are gathered under the Python directory of the LORIS-MRI repository.
-It contains one main script called `bids_import.py` that allow import of datasets that have been organized in a BIDS structure (see [BIDS specifications][6]).
+The script called `bids_import.py` allows the import of datasets that have been organized in a BIDS structure (see [BIDS specifications][7]).

-Those import scripts were written in `Python` in order to take advantage of the already existing [PyBIDS library][7] that reads BIDS structures.
+Those import scripts were written in `Python` in order to take advantage of the already existing [PyBIDS library][8] that reads BIDS structures.

 Currently, we support the insertion of:
 - MRI datasets organized in a BIDS structure